ethanpost/quizk.ing/Science/Documentary/S3_Too_Cheap_To_Meter.md

 ## [The Dawn of Energy Abundance | Too Cheap to Meter](https://www.youtube.com/watch?v=YfApATdLnoI)

-> Import this file into [Mochi](https://mochi.cards/) or add this file to your favorite AI tool and have it proxy a quiz for you.
+> Import this file into [Mochi](https://mochi.cards/) or give it to your favorite AI tool and have it proxy a quiz and check your answers.

 ### Energy Fundamentals
 - Energy is not matter (E=mc²)